tonyluvscats/dearmo-anthony-marvel-build/README.md

-# Marvel Comics Build For Fall 2023
+# Marvel Comics Build For Fall 2023 - Doctor Who
 This repo is for an in-class build demonstrating basic CSS layouts, CSS sprites, and a light-box effect.

+The original site included Marvel characters.
+These have been replaced with Doctor Who companions.

 ## Installation